OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 ## Try it yourself - experience the App in your Microsoft Teams client
 Please find below demo manifest which is deployed on Microsoft Azure and you can try it yourself by uploading the app package (.zip file link below) to your teams and/or as a personal app.
 (Sideloading must be enabled for your tenant, [see steps here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading)).

+**Microsoft Teams Meeting Helper sample app:** [Manifest](/samples/bot-ai-meeting-helper/demo-manifest/bot-ai-meeting-helper.zip)

+- To run the demo, you must set up and grant the necessary policy.
+Please follow the second step mentioned above for instructions on how to do this.

 ## Prerequisites

 - [Node.js 18.x](https://nodejs.org/download/release/v18.18.2/)